DJ-2805/dataFest2019/README.md

 # DataFest 2019
 This is our project for the DataFest competition at UCLA in 2019.
-We analyzed data from a women's rugby team, and more precisily looked on how games would affect the performance of each player.
+We analyzed data from a women's rugby team, and more precisely looked on how games would affect the performance of each player.
 We created a model that looks at the tackles each player experienced during a game day and looked at how this would affect the player in training sessions after the tournament.

 ![Player in Game](https://github.com/dj-2805/dataFest2019/blob/master/resources/player2Game1.png)